 One page that needs to be submitted every three years with a physical exam.
 This form gathers basic information and demographics on the athlete.
-These sections must be filled in completely.

 Participant Release Form

 One page that only needs to be filled out once for an athlete.
 This is a legal document that must be submitted one time unless an athlete's name legally changes.